Competitive sports resume in England after 75-day shutdown - WHIZ News

 Greyhound racing was the first of three sports to resume Monday, with horse racing and snooker also taking place without spectators and on the condition that competitors and officials follow government-approved coronavirus protocols.

-A 10-race card was scheduled for Gosforth Park’s all-weather track in the northeast city of Newcastle, where 369 entries from competition-starved horse owners were whittled down to 120 runners.
+A 10-race card was held at Gosforth Park’s all-weather track in the northeast city of Newcastle, where 369 entries from competition-starved horse owners were whittled down to 120 runners.
 Jockeys wore face masks and adhered to social-distancing regulations before and after races, and only limited personnel were allowed on the course.
 That meant no bookmakers or bettors, with even the owners themselves barred from attending.

+In the third-to-last race of the meeting, a horse — December Second — suffered a fatal injury after clipping the heels of another runner and falling with two furlongs remaining.

 Horse racing was the last live sport to shut down in Britain — on March 17.

-Note: This story has been corrected to show that Im Sophie is a dog, not a horse.